opsxcq/docker-wayback-machine/README.md

 # Docker Wayback Machine container

 This image is a docker container for [wayback machine](https://github.com/hartator/wayback-machine-downloader), a tool that permits you to download an entire website from [archive.org](http://archive.org) !
+This image uses Wayback Machine via `gem`, if you want the official imagem, please visit the official repository.

 ## Usage